 Raised Garden Beds with Casters

 If you need to move around your raised garden beds regularly, just add casters to the bottom of your raised beds!
 Perfect for small patios with concrete or tiled floors.
+Pull them around a beautifully dressed outdoor table to create a great setting for an outdoor dinner.

 Put in a perforated drain pipe in your raised garden bed to make it self-watering.
 That will save water and help your plants grow well.
 Helpful for when you go off on vacations!